Insurance makes wealth grow faster: Theory and calculation

-\section{Solution in the utility paradigm}
+\subsection{Solution in the utility paradigm}

 The model of human decision making of the expected-wealth paradigm predicts that insurance contracts do not exist.
 This is in disagreement with observations.
-D. \cite{Bernoulli1738} concluded that, apparently, humans use a different criterion when deciding whether to sign insurance contracts.
+D.~Bernoulli concluded that humans use a different criterion when deciding whether to sign insurance contracts \citep{Bernoulli1738}.
 He introduced a non-linear mapping of money, declaring: if humans don't act to maximise the expectation value of money, then let's say they act to maximise the expectation value of some sub-linearly increasing function of money.
-He called this function the ``utility function'' and left it largely unspecified, using the logarithm in computations and pointing out that it produces essentially the same results as a square root function\footnote{\cite{Bernoulli1738} is credited with computing changes in the expectation values of utility functions although a careful reading of his work shows that he computed something slightly different \citep{Peters2011a}.
-The difference was small in his context, and later researchers assumed he had meant to compute changes in expectation values \citep[p.~439--442]{Laplace1814}.}.
+He called this function the ``utility function'' and left it largely unspecified, using the logarithm in computations and pointing out that it produces essentially the same results as a square root function.\footnote{\citep{Bernoulli1738} is credited with computing changes in the expectation values of utility functions although a careful reading of his work shows that he computed something slightly different \citep{Peters2011a}.
+The difference was small in his context, and later researchers assumed he had meant to compute changes in expectation values \citep[p.~439--442]{Laplace1814}.} In effect, the idiosyncrasies of human beings and their circumstances were invoked.
 A dollar to a rich man has a value different from a dollar to a poor man; some people like gambling, others are more prudent.